hashicorp/terraform-plugin-go-contrib/.github/ISSUE_TEMPLATE/bug_report.md

 labels: bug
 ---

-### terraform-plugin-go-patterns version
+### terraform-plugin-go-contrib version
 <!---
 Inspect your go.mod as below to find the version, and paste the result between the ``` marks below.

-go list -m github.com/hashicorp/terraform-plugin-go-patterns/... go list -m github.com/hashicorp/terraform-plugin-go/...
+go list -m github.com/hashicorp/terraform-plugin-go-contrib/... go list -m github.com/hashicorp/terraform-plugin-go/...

-If you are not running the latest version of terraform-plugin-go-patterns or terraform-plugin-go, please try upgrading because your bug may have already been fixed.
+If you are not running the latest version of terraform-plugin-go-contrib or terraform-plugin-go, please try upgrading because your bug may have already been fixed.
 -->